I Prevail: True Power (2022–2025)

 released on August 19, 2022.
 On July 12, 2022, the band released the second single "Bad Things".
 On August 19, 2022, the band released a music video for the song "Self-Destruction".

-In June 2022, the band announced their True Power Tour starting in Asbury Park, New Jersey with openers; Pierce the Veil, Fit for a King, and Stand Atlantic (October 24 - November 22 shows) and Yours Truly (September 9 - October 9 shows).
-They will tour from September 9 to November 22, ending in Detroit, Michigan.
-On November 22, 2022, the band released a music video for the song "There’s Fear In Letting Go".
+In June 2022, the band announced their True Power Tour starting in Asbury Park, New Jersey with openers; Pierce the Veil, Fit for a King, and Stand Atlantic (October 24 – November 22 shows) and Yours Truly (September 9 – October 9 shows).
+They toured from September 9 to November 22, ending in Detroit, Michigan.
+On November 22, 2022, the band released a music video for the song "There's Fear In Letting Go".
+On March 16, 2023, the band released a music video for the song "Deep End".

+Brian Burkheiser's departure and Violent Nature (2025–present)

+In May 2024, it was announced that vocalist Brian Burkheiser would be absent from touring until July.
+In an Instagram post, Burkheiser stated that he was recovering from surgery for a rare condition known as Eagle syndrome.
+On June 6, 2024, the band released the song, "Can U See Me In The Dark?" with Halestorm.
+On September 17, 2024, the band released a collaboration single with All Time Low called "Hate This Song".

+On May 15, 2025, the band announced that they had parted ways with vocalist Brian Burkheiser.
+On May 23, the band released the single "Violent Nature".
+On June 20, the band released another single, "Into Hell".
+On July 15, the band's upcoming fourth studio album, Violent Nature, was announced, released on September 19.
+On July 18, the album's third single, "Rain", was released.
+On August 15, the band released the album's fourth single, "Annihilate Me".
+In October 2025, the band announced their Violent Nature European tour, set to take place in September and October of 2026, with support from Polaris and Amira Elfeky.

 Musical style

-I Prevail's musical style has been mainly described as post-hardcore, metalcore, pop punk, hard rock, nu metal, and rap metal.
+I Prevail's musical style has been described as post-hardcore, metalcore, pop-punk, hard rock, and nu metal.
 The band combines elements of metal, alternative, electronic, hip hop, trap, trap metal, rap, and pop.

 James Christopher Monger of AllMusic described the band's sound as a "blistering blend of metalcore, pop-punk, and post-hardcore that invokes names like Bring Me the Horizon, We Came as Romans, and A Day to Remember."
+The band's other influences include Slipknot, Metallica, Eminem, Linkin Park and Beastie Boys among others.